zahirzohair/studyDrive/README.md

 # Study Drive Back-end Task

-This small task is about two APIs that enable students to register a course and as well list all the courses with the status of whether available or not available.
+This backend task is about generating a databse from given tables and developing two APIs that enable students to register a course and as well list all the courses with their status either available or not available.

-# Feature

 ## Users
 - Studnet